he9lin/hakoy/README.md

+# Creek

-# Creek: Process and manage CSV files data into timestamp-sliced directories.
+Parse and store CSV kind of files into timestamp-sliced directories.